suchapalaver/gust/docs/cli.md

   delete           delete stuff
   read             read stuff
   update           update stuff
-  migrate-json-store  migrate JSON store to Sqlite database help             Print this message or the help of the given subcommand(s)
+  import           import from 'items.json' and 'list.json' files help             Print this message or the help of the given subcommand(s)

 Options:
-      --database <store>  which database to use [default: json] [possible values: json, sqlite] -h, --help           Print help
+      --database <store>  which database to use [default: sqlite] [possible values: sqlite, sqlite-inmem] -h, --help           Print help
 ```